Kbove/Tech-Blog/README.md

 Tests: Very little

 ## Questions <a id="Question"></a>
 Frequently Asked Questions: Does it work?
-Right now the login route works, if you test it in insomnia you can log in with the seeded credentials and it will return with your sesssion info
+Right now the login and signup functionality work.
+Will add more later